realitydevices/realitydevices.github.io/about.markdown

 permalink: /about/
 ---

-### Reality Construction Devices - Your Trusted Data Expert in Brisbane
+### Reality Devices - Your Trusted Data Expert in Brisbane

-Welcome to Reality Construction Devices, where data expertise meets innovation!
+Welcome to Reality Devices, where data expertise meets innovation!
 I'm KB, a Brisbane-based data expert with over 15 years of hands-on experience across diverse industries.
 With a passion for solving complex data challenges and a track record of delivering results, I'm here to guide you through the dynamic world of data.

 ### My Data Journey